 Tips for Managing Your Taxes

 - If you need help with your taxes, a financial advisor can be a huge help.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t know whether you’re better off with the standard deduction versus itemized, you might want to read up on it and do some math.
 You could save a significant amount of money by educating yourself before the tax return deadline.